 Jacqueline Overby (b.
-1991, San Antonio, TX) earned her BFA from Texas StateUniversity in 2016.
-A multi-disciplinary artist, Overby began as an oil painter and has since moved towards more performative and sculptural efforts, most recently delving into the social practice realm.
-Jacqueline currently lives and works in Austin and San Marcos, TX.
+1991, San Antonio, TX) earned her BFA from Texas State University in 2016.
+A multi-disciplinary artist, Overby graduated with a BFA in Studio Art with a concentration in Painting and moved towards more performative and sculptural efforts, most recently delving into the social practice and business realms.
+Jacqueline currently lives in Austin and works in San Marcos, TX.

-As a progression, she is currently working on expanding her practice with abstracted soft sculpture and needle felted forms.
-Overby takes inspiration from childhood cartoon aesthetic, pop cultural standards and her experiences with body dysmorphia.
+Overby bagan expanding her practice in 2018 with her abstracted soft sculpture and needle felted forms.
+In this work, Overby takes inspiration from childhood cartoon aesthetic, pop cultural standards and her experiences with body dysmorphia.
 She is interested in the feminine, the masculine, and the non-binary and their relation to exaggerated geometric form, societal expectations and sexual innuendo.
 Some of the allegories in the work touch on the conversations between the comforts of childhood toys and the traumas of adulthood as it relates to nostalgia and a yearning for a lost innocence.

 With the founding of MotherShip Studios, Overby has begun to look at her efforts through the lens of social practice.
 Focused on community building and providing a space where there previously was none, she has put significant effort into learning how to manage and produce a creative space that serves its artists first.
-Learning drafting, carpentry and general construction, Jacqueline Overby and Courtney Peterson completed construction on their first large scale studio in Fall 2021.
+Learning drafting, carpentry and general construction, Jacqueline Overby and Courtney Peterson completed construction on their first large scale studio located at MotherShip in Fall 2021.